-The insertion orders were used by millions of publishers to close deals.
+The Insertion Orders are used by millions of publishers to close deals.
 Hence, advertisers may begin to consider IOs just a piece of paper signed for formality.
-And, you can’t expect to close deals quickly as it takes time to agree on the terms.
+And, you can’t expect to close deals quickly as it takes time to agree on the terms and conditions.
 Besides, most publishers love to skip the back and forth conversation between them and the advertisers.

 It’s not just publishers, advertisers are also willing to let the algorithms do the job.
 With the advancement of DSPs and Ad Exchanges, the ROI of programmatic advertising has become high.
 Thus, shrinking the demand for direct deals and Insertion Orders.

-- The discrepancy is the part of digital advertising and IOs are no exception.
+- Discrepancies are a part of digital advertising and Insertion Orders are no exception.
 As we predict the impressions based on our historical data, there’s a chance for deviation.
 Hence, you need to ensure that the agreed impressions can be delivered even with any unexpected traffic loss and downtime.

 - Know your POC.
 You should make sure that the advertisers know the specifics and what they mean.
 If the point of contact is a middleman (think agency), ensure they let the advertisers know and they are legit.